Rinse, repeat: Rhode Island governor fight will mirror 2014 | New Country 923

 Wednesday’s winners are expected to face another three-way race Nov.
 6, with former Republican lawmaker Joe Trillo, who chaired Trump’s 2016 campaign in Rhode Island, running as an independent.

+The 62-year-old Whitehouse is a leading voice in the Senate pushing to do more to address climate change.
+He has also been critical of Trump on a number of issues, including by pushing to protect special counsel Robert Mueller’s Russia investigation.

-The most closely watched down-ticket race was for lieutenant governor, which pits incumbent Democrat Dan McKee against self-described progressive state lawmaker Aaron Regunberg.
+The most closely watched down-ticket race was for lieutenant governor.
+Incumbent Democrat Dan McKee narrowly beat self-described progressive state lawmaker Aaron Regunberg.
 The position has few official duties, but officeholders have used it as a way to advance certain causes on a statewide level.
-McKee clung to a narrow lead but the race was too close to call Wednesday evening.
+McKee wants to expand the position’s powers.

+McKee campaigned on his experience as the incumbent and a former six-term mayor.
+The 67-year-old politician painted Regunberg as too inexperienced.
+Regunberg, 28, had wanted to use the office to advocate for reform at the Statehouse.

 Former U.S. Attorney Peter Neronha was unopposed for the Democratic nomination for Rhode Island attorney general, virtually guaranteeing him the job.
 Republicans didn’t put forward a candidate and Neronha faces no significant opposition in November.